Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .bash}

-Mine waited in the queue for a long time:
+Mine appeared to wait in the queue for a long time:
 ~~~
 (base) [dcking@colostate.edu@login-ci1 10_Alpine_HPC]$ sbatch Downloader.sbatch
 Submitted batch job 1129890